 - Image cannot have a border or partial border

-- Image cannot have text in the creative
+- Image cannot have text, arrows, or circles in the creative

 - Image cannot be blurry or pixelated